dotnet/docs/docs/core-concepts/core-sdk/cli/dotnet.md

 ## NAME

-dotnet -- general driver for running the command-line commands
+dotnet -- General driver for running the command-line commands

 ## SYNOPSIS